LEARNAcademy/syllabus/cat-tinder/frontend/jest-enzyme.md

 - $ yarn add -D enzyme react-test-renderer enzyme-adapter-react-16

 ## Jest
 When you create a new React application, we get Jest automatically, which is great because Enzyme must be used in conjunction with a testing suite.
-Ontop of Jest being bundled in with our application, it also creates a test file for App.js.
+On top of Jest being bundled in with our application, it also creates a test file for App.js.
 It has one test that looks at React's boilerplate code.

 **/src/App.test.js**
 ```javascript